akshayvijapur/Go_sample_microservice/README.md

-# A sample Cache Go microservice
+# Simple Cache Go microservice

 This is a simple Microservice which will provide top commodity (Iron, Gold, Platinium and silver).
 Gorilla is used as web toolkit, It makes use of go-cache to store the data in cache-memory,